-Unless outlined below in Rules 13.A.4.a-b, an Administrative Authority must develop a written plan addressing appropriate criteria for the use of any movement based on sound business practice and must include eligibility for adjustment, funding sources, approval requirements within district, and measures to ensure consistent and equitable use.
-The plan is subject to the availability of funds and must be approved by the State Court Administrator, or designee, prior to implementation If granted, there must be written notice to the employee from the Administrative Authority that stipulates the terms and conditions of the movement.
-Records of any aspect of these movements shall be maintained by the Administrative Authority within the employee's personnel file.
+- a.
+Appropriate criteria for the use of any movement based on sound business practice and must include eligibility for adjustment, funding sources, approval requirements within district, and measures to ensure consistent and equitable use. - b.
+Approved by State Court Administrator, or designee, prior to implementation. - c.
+Documentation illustrating satisfactory performance by the employee as evidenced by the most recent final overall performance appraisal.

+This plan must be submitted along with the request for the in-range adjustment sent to the budget and compensations units.
+If granted, there must be written notice to the employee from the Administrative Authority that explains the in-range salary adjustment.
+Records of any aspect of salary adjustments shall be maintained by the Administrative Authority within the employee's personnel file.

-13.A.4.a.
-New Hire Adjustment - Used at the time an employee is hired when performance expectations are unproven and/or funds may be unavailable.
+12.A.4.a.
+New Hire Adjustment New hire adjustments may be used at the time an employee is hired when performance expectations are unproven and/or funds may be unavailable.
 This is a one-time base salary increase at the time of the employee's certification as a classified employee.
-The intent to provide a later salary increase must be documented at the time of hire.
-This is limited to a one-time increase up to 5% subject to the pay grade maximum.
+The intent to provide a later salary increase must be documented at the time of hire by completing and submitting the Notice of Employee Eligibility for New Hire Adjustments to the budget and compensation units.
+New hire adjustments are limited to a one-time increase up to 5% subject to the pay grade maximum and must be an equitable rate commensurate of the qualification of the employee in comparison with employees' qualifications in the same job classification.
 Transfer, promotion, demotion, or separation of the employee will negate the delayed increase.
+(Notice of Employee Eligibility for New Hire Adjustment Form)